zivz/weatherapp_codelab/codelab.md

 [CLLocationManagerDelegate](https://www.google.com/search?client=safari&rls=en&q=CLLocationManagerDelegate&ie=UTF-8&oe=UTF-8)

-### What do we need from Location Manager Delegate?
+### What information does "Location Manager Delegate" hold?
 Let's ask ourselves what do we need to know?
 * We basically need to update our `CurrentLocation` with you guessed, the Current Location.
 * We also need to handle errors such as: